lightward/mechanic-tasks/docs/email-the-customer-when-tracking-numbers-are-added-to-their-order/README.md

 # Email the customer when tracking numbers are added to their order

-Tags: Email, Tracking, Shipping, Orders, Customers
+Tags: Customers, Email, Orders, Shipping, Tracking

 Use this task with services that add tracking numbers to fulfillments after fulfillments are created, to ensure that customers are notified when their tracking number is available.